 Schouw & Co. practices active ownership of its portfolio businesses by providing the framework, inspiration and guidance to evolve and transform.
 We back our management teams in exercising their full operational responsibility and at the same time expect them to deliver the best possible results.
 Our active ownership is multifaceted and exercised through the Board of Directors and the management teams, as well as general business support in areas such as treasury, sustainability and M&A.

-Why invest in Schouw & Co.?
+Schouw & Co.